-There’s another way I recently learned but I never figured exactly how or why it would work.
-I concluded that it is mentally taxing to think for oneself; therefore a mind readily accepts any seemingly complicated but already-chewed idea that you throw at it out of a kind of trust which comes from a very subtle attitude of thought-laziness.
+I have imagined many times that planting an idea in a person’s head must be a rather simple feat… You had just to mention something while carrying a thoughtful conversation with them, and there it would go- directly past the occupied Conscious mind into the deeper realms of the Subconscious.
+There’s another way I recently learned but I never figured exactly how or why it works.
+I conclude that perhaps it is mentally taxing to think for oneself; therefore a mind readily accepts any seemingly complicated but pre-chewed idea that you throw at it out of a kind of trust which comes from a very subtle attitude of thought-laziness.

-It’s a vague feeling I have that critical thinkers eventually come to a point of no return when they stumble upon the fact that the art of thinking bestows great responsibility on those that delve deep into its secrets.
+It’s a vague feeling I have that critical thinkers eventually come to a point of no return when they stumble upon the fact that the art of thinking bestows great responsibility upon those that delve deep into its secrets.

 “Knowing your own darkness is the best method for dealing with the darknesses of other people.” ― C.G.
 Jung